 Key Artists Influenced by African Masks

-- Amedeo Modigliani: Inspired by the stylized features of African masks in his portraits and sculptures.
+- Amedeo Modigliani drew inspiration from the shapes of African masks in his portraits and sculptures.

-- Georges Braque: Used fragmented forms and abstraction influenced by African masks.
+- Georges Braque: Used abstract and broken shapes in his art, inspired by African masks.

-- Paul Klee: Explored symbolic and mystical themes inspired by African art.
+- Paul Klee: Added symbols and mystical ideas to his work, inspired by African art.

 East and Central African Tribes and Their Masks